juremaj/retinal-rl/scenarios/README.md

 ## CIFAR gathering
 Here the `01` version has a one-to-one correspondence with MNIST `01` in terms of game mechanics.
-The only difference is in the graphics, using CIFAR and the graphics are also shifted slightly further upward to the center of the visual field.
-The `02` version also has exactly the same .wad as `01`, the only difference is that the `living_reward` is set to 0 in the cfg file.
-This would originally give a reward to the agent at the end of each episode, which is proportional to the time it managed to survive in that episode.
-Removing this means that the only source of reward is the agent's health.
-The `03` scenario defines reward in the same way, however it changes the game mechanics.
-In this case the two most extreme stimuli (trucks and horses) are spawned as barriers instead of pick-ups.

 The assignments for CIFAR gathering are the following:
 <img width="730" alt="image" src=https://user-images.githubusercontent.com/53050061/155293555-b48c8115-3b2f-4819-afd9-6aa35b114ce6.png>

-(In the case of `03` the horses and trucks are of course not associated with any contributions to health since they are barriers).
+# Distractor scenarios

 ## APPCIFAR gathering
 Here the scenarios always come in pairs of `appcifar_apples_gathering_...` and `appcifar_cifar_gathering_...`, where the set of stimuli referenced by the title represents the valent ones.
 For example in `appcifar_apples_gathering_...` the agent's health is modulated only by apples, collecting CIFAR stimuli has no effect on its health (vice versa for `appcifar_cifar_gathering_...`).
-The `..._01` scenarios were still the testing phase so are unusable.
-The `..._02` are balanced (across apples/cifar) in number of initially spawned stimuli and their cumulative health contributions.
-For this reason the red apples are set to have a `+16` health contribution and the blue have `-12`.
-An issue with this task is that after the initial spawn there's an asymmetry, where the cumulative health of the later spwaned apples exceeds that of CIFAR, meaning that the apples task is easier and a higher plateau there doesn't necessarily mean a better performance of the agent.
-To fix this and also simplify the task, the `..._03` moves away from the original CIFAR health assignments and sets the positive half to `+15` and the negative to `-15`.
-This is also matched by the red/blue apples respectively.
-Because of this balance it is also then straightforward to match the cumulative health of all the spawned stimuli (each cycle spawns two positive and one negative, and here the health contribution is simply the same for CIFAR and apples).
+Important: The `..._06` scenarios have rewards for all positive and all negative stimuli lumped into two categories.
+It is also approximately balanced with the other scenarios in terms of cumulative spawned reward, in order to be able to compare the performance better across scenarios.

+## APPMNIST gathering
+This is the same as above, just using MNIST instead of CIFAR.
+This might be better, since apples need color separation and MNIST needs shape separation.
+In the APPCIFAR these are both mixed together.

+# Obstacle scenarios
+These are all the same as the original MNIST scenario, the only addition is grass obstacles.
+There are three versions with `100`, `200` and `300` obstacles respectively.